 5. Create a program to update the SMS pending confirmation list

-Set up the enrolment rule to trigger from Segment.
-In your segment add a lists block to the include box and choose the "SMS Double Opted-In" list.
+In the segment, add a lists block to the Include box and choose the "SMS Double Opted-In" list.